I’m sure you’ve all heard about how expensive Australia is.

 Groceries – Woolworths and Coles are the major competing grocery stores, which is where you’ll find the best prices for groceries.
 If you’re staying in the CBD of a major city, try and avoid the tiny convenience stores.
 You will end up paying twice as much as you should.

-Eating out – Restaurants will be cheaper the further you are from the tourist areas.
-The selection of Asian foods in Australia is super amazing and reasonably affordable so try seeking out Chinese, Thai, or Vietnamese restaurants.
+Eating out – Restaurants will be cheaper the further you are from the tourist hotspots.
+The selection of Asian foods in Australia is super amazing and reasonably affordable, so try seeking out Chinese, Thai, or Vietnamese restaurants.

-Pubs – If you want to eat out but not drain your credit card at a restaurant then consider having a meal at the pub.
-I know pub food is often nose-wrinkling in other countries, but many pubs in Australia put together a great meal.
+Pubs – If you want to eat out but not drain your credit card at a restaurant then consider having a meal at the pub as many Australian pubs have some great Aussie foods on offer.
 And who could say no to a cold brewski and burger after a long day of relaxing on the beach?
-You’ll find the cost of a pub meal to be somewhere between take out and restaurant prices.
+You’ll find the cost of a pub meal to be fairly reasonable – usually somewhere between take out and restaurant prices.

 Drinks – Unfortunately Australia is one of the most expensive places to drink as alcohol is heavily taxed, so if you love having a drink or two in the evenings, your daily cost will go up significantly!
 Sorry guys, the fun police have spoken.

 Water – One other thing to note is that in most parts of Australia, tap water is fine to drink and bars/restaurants are legally required to provide it to you if you ask.
 You’re a sucker if you waste money buying bottled water.

 Insurance – I once worked as a travel agent and boy, did I hear some horror stories of people travelling without insurance!
 As a foreigner you will need to be covered for things like unexpected medical costs, cancellations, and other emergencies.